-After ICE cracks down on online learning, international students scramble for backup plans
+After ICE cracks down on online learners, international students scramble for backup plans

 “The fact that we can get kicked out of the country at any point, that nobody cares about that,” she said.
 “We are constantly living with this pressure.”

 A similar choice haunts Omer Tunc, a junior at Georgetown University from Turkey.
-When campus shuttered over spring break, he was back home in Istanbul and couldn’t return to the District.
+When campus shuttered over spring break, he was home in Istanbul and couldn’t return to the District.
 So he would wake up at 1 a.m. regularly to attend class.
 With unreliable WiFi, he couldn’t participate in class discussions.

-So regardless of whether his classes would be online, he wanted to be back in Washington this fall.
-There was more than the time difference drawing him back, too: He worked 20 hours a week — the maximum he was allowed to under the F1 visa — to help defray the cost of college.
+Regardless of whether his classes would be online, he wanted to be back in Washington this fall.
+There was more than the time difference drawing him back: He worked 20 hours a week — the maximum he was allowed to under the F1 visa — to help defray the cost of college.
 If he can’t return, his job is gone, too.

 “We were just a bargaining chip for schools to reopen.
 They didn’t actually care about us,” Tunc said of the government’s decision.
 “It’s dehumanizing us.
 We’re more than just tuition money.
 We bring diversity.
 We bring another perspective.”